The Coronavirus Is Mutating. But That May Not Be A Problem For Humans

 This added proofreading function means that coronaviruses are also one of the largest RNA viruses.
 They're about 30,000 nucleotides long — double the size of flu viruses.
 But at 125 nanometers wide, they're still microscopic; 800 of them could fit in the width of a human hair.

-Nonetheless, their relatively larger size means "they have a lot more tools in their tool belt" compared to other RNA viruses, says Menachery — in other words, more capability of fighting off a host's immune system and of making new copies of themselves.
+Nonetheless, their relatively larger size means "they have a lot more tools in their tool belt" compared with other RNA viruses, says Menachery — in other words, more capability of fighting off a host's immune system and making copies of themselves.

 Researchers are on alert for changes that might affect how the coronavirus behaves in humans.
 For instance, if the coronavirus developed ways to block parts of our immune system, it could hide out in our bodies and establish itself better.
 If it evolved to bind more strongly to human cells, it could enter them more efficiently and replicate more quickly.